Skip to content

 # Search forward until we either hit the end of our buffer,

-# or reach a character that's in our boundary.
+# or reach a potential start of the boundary.

 c = data[i]